Louis II of Anjou: In France

 Louis married his first cousin once removed Yolande of Aragon at the St. Trophime Cathedral in Arles on 2 December 1400.
 On the same day, she was crowned queen.
 This gave him a possibility of inheriting the throne of Aragon through her right.
 Her father, King John I of Aragon had died in 1396, and her uncle king Martin I of Aragon died in 1410.

 Louis founded a university in Aix-en-Provence in 1409.

-In 1409, Louis liberated Rome from Ladislaus' occupation; in 1410, as an ally of the antipope John XXIII he attacked Ladislaus and defeated him at Roccasecca (1411).
+In 1409, Louis liberated Rome from Ladislaus' occupation; in 1410, as an ally of the Pisan Antipope John XXIII he attacked Ladislaus and defeated him at Roccasecca (1411).
 Eventually Louis lost his Neapolitan support and had to retire.
 His claim to Naples passed to his son, Louis III.

 His son, Louis, was initially betrothed to Catherine of Burgundy, a daughter of John the Fearless, Duke of Burgundy.
-However, after the Duke of Burgundy instigated a mob attack on the Dauphin of France, Louis and his wife joined the Armagnac Faction.
+However, after the Duke of Burgundy instigated a mob attack on the Dauphin of France in 1413, Louis and his wife joined the Armagnac Faction.
 The betrothal to Catherine was repudiated, which caused the enmity of the Duke of Burgundy.

 He was not present at the Battle of Agincourt, because he had a bladder infection.
 After the battle, he fled from Paris to join his wife and children at Angers.

-Louis II died at his chateau of Angers, the county town of Anjou; he is buried there.
+Louis II died at his château of Angers, the county town of Anjou; he is buried there.